K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 "**Counterparty(ies)**" means any entity which effects a transaction, executes orders or passes or places orders for execution and includes brokers, dealers, market makers, executing brokers and clearing brokers (whether acting as principal or agent);

-"**Custodian**" means the person from time to time appointed by the Client to provide custody services in relation to all or part of the Portfolio;
+"**Custodian**" means the person or entity appointed by the Client to provide custody services in relation to all or part of the Portfolio.
+For the avoidance of doubt, the Manager does not provide custody services, and the Client is responsible for appointing and maintaining a Custodian for their assets.

 "**Data Protection Laws**" means all applicable statutes and regulations in any jurisdiction pertaining to the processing of personal data, including the privacy and security of personal data;